gabrieldemarmiesse/getting_started_open_source/README.md

  #### What is a fork?

  In short, a fork is a copy of a repository.
-In our case, the repository is https://github.com/keras-team/autokeras , if I make a fork of it, I'll have a copy at https://github.com/gabrieldemarmiesse/autokeras .
+In our case, the repository is https://github.com/keras-team/autokeras (upstream), if I make a fork of it, I'll have a copy at https://github.com/gabrieldemarmiesse/autokeras .
 It'll be one of my repositories.
 Since it's my own repository now, I can pull and push as much as I want.
+When people talk about fork, they also talk about the upstream repository (original repository).
+You'll see later how to update your fork with commits for the upstream repository.

  ### Step 2: Cloning your fork